DevelopIntelligenceBoulder/report-react/README.md

     * The JSX compiler will compile the JSX code into JavaScript the React will consume
     * The first parameter `jsx/` is where the JavaScript utilizing JSX is written
     * The second parameter `component/` is where the compiled JavaScript will be placed

+## Where is the data coming from?
+This reporting tool is using mocked back-end data via [jQuery Mockjax](https://github.com/jakerella/jquery-mockjax).
+It allows us to intercept jQuery Ajax calls going to the backend.
+Look at `src/mock/mock-items.js` to see the mock data.